StefanDimeski/Unity-Game/README.md

 # Unity-Game

-A game created in Unity using C#.
+A game I developed in Unity using C#.
 This repo contains some showcase scripts out of the entire source code of the game.

 Here is a short preview video of the game: